-Rocket Headed For International Space Station Fails, Forcing Emergency Landing
+Manned Rocket Headed For International Space Station Fails, Makes Emergency Landing

-A Soyuz rocket booster failed during the launch of a capsule carrying NASA astronaut Nick Hague and Russian cosmonaut Alexey Ovchinin Thursday, forcing officials to abort their mission.
+A Soyuz rocket booster failed during the launch of a capsule carrying NASA astronaut Nick Hague and Russian cosmonaut Alexey Ovchinin on Thursday, forcing officials to abort their mission.
 The capsule made a "ballistic landing" and rescue teams recovered the pair, who are reportedly in "good condition," NASA says.

-Hague and Ovchinin launched from the Baikonur cosmodrome in Kazakhstan at 4:40 a.m.
+Hague and Ovchinin launched from the Baikonur Cosmodrome in Kazakhstan at 4:40 a.m.
 ET, heading to join the crew of the International Space Station.
 But more than a minute after launch, their Soyuz MS-10's booster failed.

 Search and recovery teams had been predeployed to areas beneath the possible flight path.
-Helicopters were able to reach Hague and Ovchinin fairly quickly and extract them from the capsule.
+Helicopters were able to reach Hague and Ovchinin fairly quickly and get them out of the capsule.
 They then started the process of flying back to the Baikonur Cosmodrome.

-Roscosmos tweeted a photo of Hague and Ovchinin being examined in Zhezkazgan.
+Roscosmos, which oversees the Russian space program, tweeted a photo of Hague and Ovchinin being examined in Zhezkazgan.
 The two are seen sitting on a couch and appear to be in fine spirits.

 #СоюзМС10: космонавт Роскосмоса Алексей Овчинин и астронавт @NASA Ник Хейг сейчас находятся в Жезказгане и проходят обследование перед вылетом.— РОСКОСМОС (@roscosmos) October 11, 2018